psychemedia/middle-english-romances/sir-orfeo.md

 Steward, herkne now this thing,
 Yif Ich were Orfeo the king,
 And hadde y suffred ful yore,
-In wildernisse miche sore ;
+In wildernisse miche sore;
 And hadde y won mi quen owy,
-Out of the lond of fairy ;
+Out of the lond of fairy;
 And hadde y brought the levedi hende, `[gracious]`
 Right here to the tounes ende,
 And with a begger her in `[inn]` y nome,
 And were mi self hider y come,
 Poverlich to the thus stille,
-For to asay thi gode wille ;
+For to asay thi gode wille;
 And Ich founde the thus trewe,
 Thou no schust it never rewe,
 Sikerlich for love, or ay, `[awe]`